metehandoenmez/group-ex-react/README.md

 Save the text we input in that input tag in "inputText".

 Add a button called "Add item".
-When pressed, it will add the text in "items".
+When pressed, it will add the text in the inputText in the items array.

 Use items.map() in the App's render functionality, to render a card component for each item in the items.
-Give each card component a "key" property
+Put the item text in the content prop of the CardComponent.